Question: What can I expect from the 2014 Annual Conference?

 AIRPORT, DRIVING AND SHUTTLE QUESTIONS

-- Question: Is there shuttle transportation to and from the airport to the Hyatt Regency St. Louis at the Arch?
+Question: Is there shuttle transportation to and from the airport to the Hyatt Regency St. Louis at the Arch?
 There are several options for getting to the hotel from the airport.
 The cheapest way to get to the hotel from the airport is to take the Metrolink which costs $2.25 each way and will take you from the St. Louis Lambert International Airport into downtown St. Louis.
-The two terminals that you may exit at, Arch-Lacledes Landing or the Convention Center station, are still several blocks from the hotel.
-We recommend that you take a short taxi ride from the station to the hotel.
+Take an east bound train from either terminal 1 or 2 and exit at the 8th & Pine Metrolink Station.
+From there, walk one block south to Chestnut and four blocks east (towards the Arch) to 4th Street.
+They Hyatt Regency is located at the intersections of 4th & Chestnut.
+You may also take a short taxi ride from the station to the hotel.

-- Question: Is there a discounted rate available for Students/Residents/Interns at the Minneapolis Marriott City Center?
+Question: Is there a discounted rate available for Students/Residents/Interns at the Hyatt Regency St. Louis at the Arch?
 Yes, there is a discounted rate of $99/night plus tax on a group of thirty rooms for those students, interns, residents who are on a limited budget, however, you must call the hotel to reserve a room in that category AND you must share a room with someone of your choice.
 See the accommodations page for more information.

-- Question: What is the website address to the conference headquarters hotel?
+Question: What is the website address to the conference headquarters hotel?
 You will find the website here.

-- Question: I am travelling alone.
+Question: I am travelling alone.
 Can VCS help me find a roommate?
 VCS does not pair roommates, however, you may email us at VetCancerConference@yahoo.com and let us know that you are looking for a roommate.
 If others contact us looking for the same, we will let you know.

-- Question: Is there babysitting service available?
+Question: Is there babysitting service available?
 No, VCS does not provide any babysitting services and the hotel does not recommend any babysitting services for its guests.